A Nation Takes Place

 March 2025

 Monica Moses Haller (b.
 1980, Minneapolis, MN) is an artist whose work spans photography, writing, and sound, and focuses on personal details that explore violence and possibilities within social and environmental systems.
 Moses Haller has exhibited and lectured at locations including Centre Pompidou, Paris; the Leipziger Baumwollspinnerei, Leipzig; and the Minneapolis Institute of Arts.
 Her artist books have been collected by intuitions ranging from the Tate Modern, London, to MOMA, New York.
 She has received fellowships from the Guggenheim Foundation, Jerome Foundation, and the National Endowment for the Arts, among others.
-Moses Haller is based in Minneapolis, where she is an associate professor of art at the University of Minnesota.
+Moses Haller works internationally and is based in Minneapolis, where she is an associate professor of art at the University of Minnesota, Department of Art.

 Support Comes From